 Fuseli, the quintessential Romantic artist is often quoted as saying, “One of the most unexplored regions of art are dreams” and writers as diverse as Walpole, Stoker and Shelley were all inspired by vivid and unsettling nightmares.

-Disturbing or prophetic dreams are frequently experienced by these writers’ fictional characters as well, used as a plot device to emphasize their insecurities and fears.
+Disturbing or prophetic dreams are frequently experienced by these writers’ fictional characters as well, used as a plot device to emphasise their insecurities and fears.

 7. Burdened male protagonist